nxp-imx/ethos-u-vela/CONTRIBUTIONS.md

 [Developer Certificate of Origin (DCO) V1.1](https://developercertificate.org/)
 * You give permission according to the [Apache License 2.0](LICENSE.txt).

-To indicate that you agree to the contribution guidelines you must add an appropriate 'Signed-off-by: Real Name username@example.org' line with your real name and e-mail address to every commit message.
+To indicate that you agree to these contribution guidelines you must add an appropriate 'Signed-off-by: Real Name username@example.org' line with your real name and e-mail address to every commit message.
 This can be done automatically by adding the `-s` option to your `git commit` command.